pmp-library/pmp-library/docs/guide.md

-# User Guide {#userguide}
+# Guide {#guide}

-Welcome to the PMP library user guide.
+Welcome to the PMP library guide.
 This guide covers all the basics like [installation](@ref installation) and [getting started](@ref tutorial) with the library.
 It also contains guidelines for contributions and development.
-See the [API Reference](usergroup0.html) for detailed information on the classes and functions provided by the library.
+See the [Reference](modules.html) for detailed information on the classes and functions provided by the library.

 Sections: